 The macadamia tree’s enemy

 The black rat is the most destructive of all the pests for macadamia trees.

-These sneaky creatures will gnaw through the hard shells in seconds then lie on their backs to remove the kernel, so removing feeding and nesting options to discourage them is the best way to control these cheeky pests!
+These sneaky creatures will gnaw through the hard shells then lie on their backs to remove the kernel, so removing feeding and nesting options around the trees to discourage them is the best way to control these cheeky pests!

 Cracking those shells

 The dehusking machine at Summerland Farm is pretty tricky and makes light work of cracking the tough outer shell of the macadamia.

 This state of the art technology takes over 100 photos in microseconds, using digital imagery to sort the nuts by grade and quality.